cylin577/Better-NFCReader/README.md

 # Better-NFCReader
 A better NFC UID Reader for 3DS!

-It now read 0x7 tags, which is widely used
+It now read 0x7 tags, which is widely used, and it even generate a QR code from the UID which you can scan using your phone!

 ## Building